-As mentioned, the Energy Endeavour Foundation (EEF) has been endorsed by the United States Department of Energy (US DOE) to govern and steward of Solar Decathlon Europe.
-The EEF has produced the pan-European SDE23 Call for Cities, including a thorough juried evaluation, and resulting in the EEF designation of Bucharest as SDE23 Host City.
-The SDE23 Organisation (SDE23 Host City Executives and the Energy Endeavour Foundation), will rely on its appointed jury of experts for final Team selection after Teams' responses to the SDE23 Call for Teams.
+As mentioned, the Energy Endeavour Foundation (EEF) has been endorsed by the United States Department of Energy (US DoE) to govern and steward of Solar Decathlon Europe.
+The EEF has produced the pan-European SDE25 Call for Cities, including a thorough juried evaluation.

+The SDE25 Organisation (SDE25 Host City Executives and the Energy Endeavour Foundation), will rely on its appointed jury of experts for final Team selection after Teams' responses to the SDE25 Call for Teams.
 See Chart 1.